-- Overall, we rate the Toronto Sun, Right Biased based to story selection and editorial positions that favor the right and Mixed for factual reporting due to a lack of sourcing and scientific positions that do not align with the consensus of science.
+- Overall, we rate the Toronto Sun, Right Biased based on story selection and editorial positions that favor the right and Mixed for factual reporting due to a lack of sourcing and scientific positions that do not align with the scientific consensus.

-The Toronto Sun is a daily newspaper based in Toronto, Ontario, Canada and owned by Postmedia.
+The Toronto Sun is a daily newspaper based in Toronto, Ontario, Canada.

 When The Toronto Evening Telegram folded, then foreign correspondent of the telegram, Peter John Vickers Worthington, and former employees founded the Toronto Sun in 1971.
 Worthington was editor-in-chief at the Sun for 12 years and helped launched the Sun’s sister publication, the Ottawa Sun, in the late 1980s.

-The Toronto Sun covers national news, politics, entertainment, sports and life.
-The Sun’s sport coverage is typically from the Associated Press and they also publish a daily Sunshine Girl, similar to British Tabloids.
-Currently Kevin Hann is the Deputy Editor and Jonathan Kingstone is the City Editor.
+The Toronto Sun covers national news, politics, entertainment, sports, and life.
+The Sun’s sports coverage is typically from the Associated Press, and they also publish a daily Sunshine Girl, similar to British Tabloids.

 Funded by / Ownership